Granola-Team/mina-on-chain-voting/tools/README.md

 ## Download Archive Dump

-downloads the latest archive dump for your selected network
+downloads the latest archive dump for your selected network from Mina's `network_block_data` google cloud bucket

 * build: `nix-build`
 * run: `./result/bin/download-archive-dump --help`

 ## Run Archive Node from Archive Dump

-create a new postgres instance and initialize it using a Mina archive dump
+Initialize a new PostgreSQL instance, restore it with a downloaded Archive Dump, and run it using libpq.
+The database isntance is initialized in a folder specified by a command line argument and can be set to be deleted or retained on shutdown

 * build: `nix-build`
 * run: `./result/bin/archive-database --help`